dschien/santas-grotto/doc/form_flow.md

 </form>
 ```

-**Note to self:** `input` elements need to have a `name` attribute.
-Whe the form content is submitted, key-value pairs from `name` and the corresponding user input are put together. _That is what I had been missing in the lecture!_ And without the name, the user input could not be matched to a key...
+**Note to self:** `input` elements need to have a `name` attribute!
+When the form content is submitted, key-value pairs from `name` and the corresponding user input are put together. _That is what I had been missing in the lecture!_ And without the name, the user input could not be matched to a key...

 Such a form is complete except for one thing - a CSRF token, which brings us to...